 Most of us are not trained designers.
-We might have great content ideas for our next email, but don’t always know the best way to design it.
+We might have great content ideas for our next email campaign, but don’t always know the best way to design it.

 Don't worry if you’re not a designer!
-Finding the right images, picking a color palette and laying out your content properly might seem daunting, but there are a few tricks that will help you succeed in creating a design strategy that works.
+Finding the right images and typography, picking a color palette and laying out your content properly might seem daunting, but there are a few tricks that will help you succeed in creating a design strategy that works.

-Email design can be broken into two important components:
+Email design can be broken into 2 important components:

 In this chapter, we'll share some of the best approaches for layout and visual composition to help you design emails that your subscribers will want to read.

 You have approximately 8 seconds of your readers' attention before they lose interest.
-While your content must be relevant and add value, your first priority is to make sure they actually read it.
+While your content must be relevant and add value, your first priority is to make sure people actually read it.

 It doesn't matter if your text is Pulitzer-prize worthy prose.
 If the layout isn't inviting and easy-to-read, no one will take the time to engage.

-When thinking about your layout, consider these three design principles:
+When thinking about your layout, consider these 3 design principles:

 Keep your email or newsletter within 600 pixels wide.
 If your emails are too wide, the reader must scroll side-to-side which is really annoying.
-The reader is likely to skip the content if they can’t immediately see the entire width of the email.
+The reader is likely to skip the content if they can’t immediately see the entire width of the email campaign.

 Before someone will invest their valuable time in your content, they'll scan the entire email to see what catches their eye.
 Leverage this by using descriptive titles and bullet lists to break up your key points into sections.
-This allows people to know what your email is all about within a few seconds.
+This allows people to know what your email marketing campaign is all about within a few seconds.

-There are usually three main sections to an email newsletter: headline, body copy, and CTA.
+There are usually 3 main sections to an email newsletter: headline, body copy, and CTA.
 These are the key elements of your content hierarchy.
 The headline sums up the main message.
-The body copy delivers the supports points.
+The body copy delivers the support points.
 The call-to-action seals the deal.
 Make sure these 3 elements are super easy to find.